top of page

 · Send it to the Consulate General in Sydney: sydney.cs@eda.admin.ch

-It may be too late to register for the 28 September referendum, but sign up anyway so you’re ready for the next vote that matters to you or your family.
+It is too late now to register for the 28 September referendum, but sign up anyway so you’re ready for the next vote that matters to you or your family.

 Do postal delays and costs discourage you from voting?